YaBoyWonder/Alcazar-Bot/README.md

 And if you copy anything here, please soon sometime learn how to code so you can make simple stuff like this for ur bot.

+AND keep in mind, this code I wont check all the time so make sure if you copy this to see if its up to date!

 Thank You,
 -Wonder